wiiu-env/WiiUPluginSystem/pages/dev/dev_configuration_menu.md

     //Create a new category
     WUPSConfigCategory* catOther = config->addCategory("Other");

     // Add a boolean item to the category.
-As default value we choose the current value.
+As default value we choose the current value which is saved in the "gRumbleActive" variable.
     //                item Type                | config id | displayed name | default value | onChangeCallback.
     catOther->addItem(new WUPSConfigItemBoolean("rumble", "Enable rumble",    gRumbleActive, rumbleConfigChanged));

     return config;
 }